Cow258/next-sql/README.md

 #### Mapper syntax
 `{currentKey}`__:__`{targetTable}`__.__`{targetKey}`
-- `currentKey`: The key of current table you want the map
+- `currentKey`: The key of current table you want to map
 - `targetTable`: Which table do you want to map?
 - `targetKey`: The key of the targer table